CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T007-SBS.md

     ![Screen that shows that the GitHub action build succeeded](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/buildsucceed.png)

-13. Next, setup the `content-api` workflow and the `content-init` workflow.
+13. Next, set up the `content-api` workflow and the `content-init` workflow.
 Call the files `fabrikam-api.yml` and `fabrikam-init.yml` and change the container names also to `fabrikam-api` and `fabrikam-init`

 14. Navigate to the packages in your GitHub account and see if the container images are present.
     ![Overview of all packages of a GitHub account](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/packages.png)